EwenG/replique.el/README.md

 # Replique

-An emacs mode for [Replique](https://github.com/EwenG/replique), a development environment for Clojure and Clojurescript bundled as a leiningen plugin.
+An emacs mode for [Replique](https://github.com/EwenG/replique).

+Replique is a development environment for Clojure and Clojurescript bundled as a leiningen plugin.

 ## Installation

-Replique is compatible with clojure 1.8.0+, clojurescript 1.8.40+.
-Replique requires emacs 25+ and clojure-mode.
+Replique is compatible with clojure 1.8.0+, clojurescript 1.8.40+ and requires emacs 25+ with clojure-mode.

 # Emacs mode